 Monetary Donations, Memorials and Bequests

 The Library gratefully accepts monetary gifts from individuals, businesses, corporations and organizations.
 Contributions of cash, securities or other properties in any amount may be made to the Dwight Foster Public Library.
-Gifts given now will help address current needs, or be held in the Library’s trust fund at Premier Bank.
+Gifts given now will help address current needs, or be held in the Library’s trust fund at Edward Jones-Fort Atkinson.

 Donors are welcome to specify a general preference for the allocation of their donation, i. e. children’s programs, building projects or the general Library collection.
 Library staff will then determine the most appropriate use of the funds.

 Although gifts to the general fund are encouraged, special “donor funds” may be created, with prior approval of the Library Board, to support special projects that serve a qualified and charitable purpose.
 In the event conditions change and it becomes impossible to fulfill the originally designated purposes of a donor fund, the gift would be added to the general fund to benefit the library.

 To establish a special “donor fund”, we recommend that you or your attorney contact one of the members of the Library Board of Directors so the board can, at its next meeting, discuss the fund you are interested in creating.
 You may want to create a special “donor fund” established either in your name or in memory of someone else.
 This wording in your will could be: “I leave the sum of $_____ to Dwight Foster Public Library Trust to be held as a special donor fund known as The _____ Fund, which shall be created for the following purposes:”